-Dayton Leadership Academy looks to attract and retain parents and students year-round in order to achieve our vision for successful schools through parent ambassadors, community and school events, staff involvement, customer service, and an extensive and strategic enrollment management program.
+Dayton Leadership Academies - Dayton View looks to attract and retain parents and students year-round in order to achieve our vision for successful schools through parent ambassadors, community and school events, staff involvement, customer service, and an extensive and strategic enrollment management program.

-We will serve students from third through eighth grade who want to be a part of our relentless pursuit of excellence.
+The school will serve students from third through eighth grade who want to be a part of our relentless pursuit of excellence.
 A Family Compact was started in the 2013-2014 school year that requires student and parent to sign, thus indicating their commitment to the expectations of the school.